mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/09/gatekeeper-policies-as-oci-artifacts.md

           type: object
           properties:
             repos:
-              description: The list of prefixes an artifact image is allowed to have.
+              description: The list of prefixes an OCI image is allowed to have.
               type: array
               items:
                 type: string